easyCZ/IVR-CW2/README.md

 In order to avoid obstacles in the path, we switch a *rotate* mode where the wheels of the robot are set to rotate on the spot.
 The *rotate* mode is exited when the sensor provide sufficient evidence of having rotated enough.
 In the next stage the PID controller is restarted and following a wall is resumed.

+Returning to the home location is done through relative odometry calculations.
+Initially, the relative location of the robot is zero and every action updates the internal representation of position.
+As the robot approaches its home location, the relative location will be approaching zero and the robot stops.

 #2 Methods

 ## 2.1 Wall following